ivarhak/SSSB-Watch-KTH-/README.md

 - **Rate limiting**: don't drop the cron interval much below ~15 minutes — there's no need to hammer their login endpoint, and it's not clear how they'd react to it.

+Made by IvarHak on GitHub with Claude code
+Feel free to use and modify however you want, Im sure its somewhat easy to convert this tool to add other schools in the Stockholm area or use it as a framework for a similar tool for another school.